 You become eligible to collect Social Security retirement benefits at age 62.
 You can check on your eligibility, earnings history and estimated future benefits on the Social Security statement at your online My Social Security account.

 Keep in mind

 - While you can start collecting retirement benefits at age 62, your payments are reduced if you claim them before reaching full retirement age.
-The full retirement age was 65 for many years, but it is gradually .
-The full retirement age was 65 for many years, but it is gradually going up to 67.
-Once you reach your full retirement age, you qualify for 100 percent of your benefit.
+The full retirement age was 65 for many years, but it is currently 66 and is gradually going up to 67.
+If you file for Social Security at full retirement age, you qualify for 100 percent of the benefit calculated from your lifetime earnings.
 You can further increase your retirement benefit by filing as late as age 70.

 - Retirement benefits are just one type of Social Security benefit.
 There are also survivor benefits, spousal benefits and disability benefits, all of which have their own qualification criteria.
 To find out more about eligibility for those programs, you can use Social Security’s Benefit Eligibility Screening Tool.